bablokb/circuitpython-esp32at/doc/dev_guide.md

     an initial baudrate of 115200.
   - `at_timeout`: The global default timeout for a response to an AT command.
 The default value of `1` should be ok.
-  - `at_retries`: Retries for failing AT commands.
-Available for historical reasons and currently with default `1`.
+  - `at_retries`: Retries for failing AT commands (failing in the sense that not even ERROR is returned).
+Default: `1`.
   - `reset`: see section below.
   - `hard_reset`: see section below.
   - `reset_pin`: GPIO (`microcontroller.Pin`) connected to